Blackhawks F Khaira released from hospital after Trouba hit

 “Despite the significant injury, his prognosis is excellent, and we expect a full recovery,” Terry said in a news release.
 “At this point, it is too early to put a timeline on return to play.”

-Khaira’s head was down as he gathered the puck in the second period Tuesday night.
-He looked up just as Trouba appeared to drive his right shoulder into Khaira’s chin.
+Khaira’s head was down as he gathered the puck in 6:10 into the second period Tuesday night.
+He looked up right as Trouba appeared to drive his right shoulder into Khaira’s chin.

 The back of Khaira’s head bounced hard off the ice, and there was no sign of any movement from him as the Blackhawks and Rangers scuffled nearby.